getify/Functional-Light-JS/ch7.md

 Put simply, closures and objects are isomorphic representations of state (and its associated functionality).

-The next time you hear someone say "X is isomorphic with Y", what they mean is, "X and Y can be converted from either one to the other, and maintain the same behavior regardless."
+The next time you hear someone say "X is isomorphic with Y", what they mean is, "X and Y can be converted from either one to the other in either direction, and maintain the same behavior regardless."

 ### Under The Hood

 So, we can think of objects as an isomorphic representation of closures from the perspective of code we could write.
 But we can also observe that a closure system could actually be implemented -- and likely is -- with objects!

-Think about it this way: in the following code, how is JS keeping track of the `x` variable for `inner()` to keep referencing, long after `outer()` has already run?
+Think about it this way: in the following code, how is JS keeping track of the `x` variable for `inner()` to keep referencing, well after `outer()` has already run?

 ```js
 function outer() {